Share:

 Opening Lines of Threshold“Threshold” is the first story in Woolford’s conceived novel-in-stories Taking One’s Life.
 The novel's title is a reference to both suicide and considering one’s life.
 “Threshold" made Woolford a Rick DeMarinis Short Fiction Contest semifinalist at Cutthroat, A Journal of the Arts and also won her admittance to a weeklong workshop sponsored by Fine Arts Work Center in Provincetown and led by then PEN/Faulkner Foundation president Richard McCann.
 It was her time in the McCann workshop which led Woolford to write her collection Meditations on a Marriage: A Memoir of Our Year and a Half.

-Interrupted: Prologue to a Mem-noir, a memoir short about anti-Blackness in America, is Pamela Woolford's latest film release in which she is the writer, director, editor, and sole performer.
-Originally scheduled to premiere at a 2020 solo show of her work at Joan Hisaoka Healing Arts Gallery, the film has had a limited on-demand run (after the postponing of her gallery show due to to the pandemic).
+Interrupted: Prologue to a Mem-noir, a memoir short about anti-Blackness in America, is a Pamela Woolford film in which she is the writer, director, editor, and sole performer.
+The film had a limited on-demand release.
 In collaboration with Busboys and Poets and the Carter School for Peace and Conflict Resolution at George Mason University, Woolford hosted an online film-premiere event, Art as a Response to Anti-Blackness, which was attended by 1.5 thousand people.
 The film also screened through Marymount University later that year and was the subject of Woolford's 2020 Bisson Lecture in the Humanities there.
-For more information about Interrupted: Prologue to a Mem-noir, please visit pamelawoolford.com/interrupted.
+For more information about Interrupted: Prologue to a Mem-noir, please visit the film's webpage.

-Interrupted will screen as part of the virtual-reality experience Up/Rooted: Pamela Woolford's Cabin Windows.
-For more information , visit pamelawoolford.com/uprooted.
+Interrupted will screen again as part of the virtual-reality experience Up/Rooted: Pamela Woolford's Cabin Windows.
+For more information, see the Up/Rooted project description here or visit pamelawoolford.com/uprooted.

 Interrupted: Prologue to a Mem-noir was made possible in part thanks to the support of Maryland State Arts Council, United Way of Central Maryland, Mosaic Center for Culture and Diversity at University of Maryland Baltimore County, Leah Mazur and Drew Willard, Bob James, and Resonance Records.